umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/ui-extensions/analytics-widgets.md

 # Analytics Widgets

-Analytics Widgets allow you to display custom charts and reports in the analytics section to more easily track your important KPIs.
+Analytics Widgets allow you to display custom charts and reports in the analytics section to track your important KPIs.

 ![Analytics Widget](../../media/v14/analytics-widget.png)